Louis Althusser: Early life: 1918–1948

 Althusser resumed his studies at the ENS in 1945 to prepare himself for the agrégation, an exam to teach philosophy in secondary schools.
 In 1946, Althusser met sociologist Hélène Rytmann, (Note: She was also known as Hélène Legotien and Hélène Legotien-Rytmann because "Legotien" had been her cover name in the Resistance and she continued to use it.
 There is some divergence on how to spell her last name; some sources spell it as "Rytman", while others use "Rytmann".
 In Althusser's compilation of his letters to his wife, Lettres à Hélène, he always addressed her as "Rytmann", although the book's own preface by Bernard-Henri Lévy calls her "Rytman".) a Jewish former French Resistance member with whom he was in a relationship until he killed her by strangulation in 1980.
 That same year, he started a close friendly relationship with Jacques Martin, a translator of G. W. F. Hegel and Hermann Hesse.
 Martin, to whom Althusser dedicated his first book, would later commit suicide.
 Martin was influential on Althusser's interest on reading the bibliography of Jean Cavaillès, Georges Canguilhem and Hegel.
 Although Althusser remained a Catholic, he became more associated with left-wing groups, joining the "worker-priests" movement and embracing a synthesis of Christian and Marxist thought.
 This combination may have led him to adopt German Idealism and Hegelian thought, as did Martin's influence and a renewed interest in Hegel in the 1930s and 1940s in France.
-In consonance, Althusser's master thesis to obtain his diplôme d'études supèrieures was "On Content in the Thought of G. W. F. Hegel" ("Du contenu dans la pensée de G. W. F. Hegel", 1947).
+In consonance, Althusser's 1947 DES (diplôme d'études supérieures) thesis, roughly equivalent to an M.A. thesis, was "On Content in the Thought of G. W. F. Hegel" ("Du contenu dans la pensée de G. W. F. Hegel").
 Based on The Phenomenology of Spirit, and under Gaston Bachelard's supervision, Althusser wrote a dissertation on how Marx's philosophy refused to withdraw from the Hegelian master–slave dialectic.
 According to the researcher Gregory Elliott, Althusser was a Hegelian at that time but only for a short period.